The Colonel's Bequest

 The Colonel's Bequest is a character-driven graphic adventure game by Sierra On-Line featuring the character of Laura Bow.
-It was developed for MS-DOS in 1989.
+It was released for MS-DOS in 1989.
 Ports for Amiga and Atari ST were released in 1990.
 It was the first of the short-lived Laura Bow Mysteries series created by Roberta Williams, which used many elements from the game Mystery House.
-The Colonel's Bequest was created with SCI0, and employed 4-bit color (16 colors) and a typing interface.
 Its sequel The Dagger of Amon Ra was released in 1992.

 Gameplay

+The Colonel's Bequest uses Sierra's Creative Interpreter (SCI), providing 320x200 16-color EGA graphics and supports a variety of sound hardware, including AdLib, Sound Blaster, and Roland MT-32.
+Along with King's Quest IV, the game was one of Sierra's last to use a text parser, before their transition to VGA graphics and point and click gameplay.

-The Colonel's Bequest is one of the few Sierra On-Line adventure games to focus more on the characters than puzzles.
-Although solving puzzles is required to obtain a high score, it is more important to discover information about the characters' backgrounds and relationships with each other.
-Regardless of the importance of these elements, it is possible to finish the game without solving any puzzles, discovering many important details about the characters, or even identifying the murderer.
+This was also one of the few Sierra adventure games to focus more on the characters than puzzles.
+Although solving puzzles is required to obtain a high score, it is more essential to discover information about the characters' backgrounds and relationships with each other.
+Regardless of the importance of these elements, it is possible to finish the game without solving any puzzles, discovering many vital details about the characters, or even identifying the murderer.

-Although some actions are recorded and scored at the end of the game, there is no discernible point system.
-In order to aid the player in achieving a higher score during their next attempt, upon completion of the game, it reveals hints and information about things that were missed.
+Although some actions are recorded and scored at the end of the game, there is no discernible point system in place.
+To aid the player in achieving a higher score during their next attempt, upon completion of the game, it reveals hints and information about things that were missed.
 This implies that the game is intended to be replayed.

-The game's characters make plans to be in certain places at certain times, which allows the player to follow them.
-Characters may get annoyed with the protagonist Laura Bow if they catch her snooping on them or asking too many questions, although this is obvious only in dialogue and the plot is not affected.
+The game's characters make plans to be in specific locations at certain times, allowing the player to follow them.
+Characters may become annoyed with the protagonist, Laura Bow, if they catch her snooping on them or asking too many questions.
+However, this is only apparent in dialogue, and the plot is not significantly affected.

-Death lurks around every corner, but Laura is almost never threatened by the mysterious villain because she is not related to the Dijon family.
-Staying consistent with other Sierra adventure games, most deaths experienced by the player occur by accident or misadventures such as falling off a balcony, or being crushed by a falling chandelier.
+Death lurks around every corner, but the mysterious villain almost never threatens Laura because she is not related to the Dijon family.
+Staying consistent with other Sierra adventure games, most deaths experienced by the player occur by accident or misadventure, such as falling off a balcony or being crushed by a falling chandelier.
 However, the player may be killed by the murderer in the later phases of the game.
 For example, the murderer's arm reaches out at specific locations and snatches Laura away.
 In another case, the murderer appears in the darkness and strangles Laura to death.
 One of the more notable non-accidental deaths occurs when the player simply attempts to shower: the murderer stabs Laura in a reference to the Alfred Hitchcock film Psycho.

-The game's unusual title can be attributed to Sierra's long-standing tradition of including "Quest" in the title of nearly every graphical adventure they published.
+The game's unusual title can be attributed to Sierra's long-standing tradition of including "Quest" in the title of nearly every graphical adventure it published.
 A bequest is a legacy or gift handed down to someone in a will.